Explore Energy

 • Do a background check on companies by looking through their online reviews.

 • A good removalist company should offer you transit insurance through a third-party partner or themselves.
-This isn’t essential, but it may give you peace of mind if you’re worried about your belongings.
+While not essential, it may give you peace of mind if you’re worried about your belongings.

 Once you’ve contacted a removalist company and you’re ready to proceed, confirm moving dates and read through the bill of lading.
 This is the contract between you and your mover that includes a list of your belongings they’ll transport to your new address.